Risk of coup against Putin 'growing every week', Russian source claims

 'High risk of escalation'

-Meanwhile there are growing fears that a breakdown in communication between the United States and Russia could intensify the threat of the conflict expanding beyond Ukraine.
+Meanwhile, there are growing fears a breakdown in communication between the United States and Russia could intensify the threat of the conflict expanding beyond Ukraine.

-A new report has revealed that military leaders in the US have been unable to contact their Russian counterparts since the invasion began in late February, leaving the world's two largest nuclear powers under an information cloud.
+A new report has revealed military leaders in the US have been unable to contact their Russian counterparts since the invasion began in late February, leaving the world's two largest nuclear powers under an information cloud.

 Analysts from the US warned even a single incident or miscalculation from a soldier on the ground could spark a devastating butterfly effect.